Raz0rGithub/Wetland-CH4/README.md

   * Footer
   * Latout
   * Webpage Specific Content (in order of HTML Pages list above)
+* assets/css/style.css - A dedicated stylesheet for the home.html timeline.

 ### Javascript
 * script.js - A javascript script to be run on all pages of the website.
-  * jquery functions
+  * jquery functions - loading headers and footers.
-  * dataset.html functionality - flux map resize
   * about.html functionality - profile card tabs
   * flux.html functionality - regional data tabs
-* home.html, index.html - A javascript embed to implement globe functionality.
+* assets/js/* - A dedicated set of js files to implement the home.html timeline.

+### All Other Data
+All other data can be found above in the <Data Files> Google Drive Link.
+* Python Notebooks:
+  * ...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>